negin8118/js-todo-list-final/README.md

 # js-todo-list-final

-A simple todo list buit with Js and html css.
+A simple todo list built with Js and html css.

 ## Features
 It has the ability to add, save, edit and delete tasks (CRUD).